anantgithub14/ContactRegisterForEvolent/README.md

 The application is currently working with above basic solution.

+Due to time constraint I could not implement below.
 TODO: (If time permits)
 1> Implement the Unit Of Work for Entity Framework
 2> Implement dependency injection for the Contact repository so the web api can be independent with CRUD operations...